omnai-project/OmnAIScope-DataServer/README.md

 You will receive data in a json format from the chosen devices with the set sample rate.

-The API documentation can be found under :https://github.com/AI-Gruppe/OmnAIScope_DataServer_API_Doc
+#### **The API documentation can be found under :https://github.com/AI-Gruppe/OmnAIScope_DataServer_API_Doc**

 # Setting Up and Building the MiniOmni Project

 This document provides step-by-step instructions to set up your environment, build, and run the MiniOmni project on Windows as well as on Rasberry Pi devices running ARM architecture.
+**Important: If you don't have access to the private communication submodule it is currently not possible to build this project locally.
+A CI Build is integrated for Linux that can be used in a fork**

 ---
 # Windows